‘General Hospital’ Spoilers: Sonny’s Dad Back For February Sweeps – Recast Mike Corbin Revealed

 Max Gail Replaces Ron Hale As Mike Corbin

-When troubled Mike Corbin hits town next week, he’ll be played by 70s TV icon Max Gail rather than Ron Hale who retired from show business a few years ago.
+When troubled Mike Corbin hits town next week, he’ll be played by 70s TV icon Max Gail rather than Ron Hale, who retired from show business a few years ago.
 It’s been a cool seven years since Mike was seen on GH, but he’s kept in touch with soap son Maurice Benard.
 In fact, Hale co-starred in a movie with Maurice called The Ghost and the Whale last year.
 Ron is pretty much retired and doesn’t work that much anymore, so the ABC soap tapped another TV vet, reported TV Line.

-If you were a TV watcher back in the 70s or a fan of classic sit-coms, you’d remember Max Gail from the dry and witty Barney Miller.
+If you were a TV watcher back in the 70s or a fan of classic sitcoms, you’d remember Max Gail from the dry and witty Barney Miller.
 Gail played Detective Wojciehowicz, affectionately known on the show as “Wojo.”
 Gail is roughly the same age as his predecessor Ron Hale but is nowhere close to retiring.
 The actor did five movies last year plus guested on Hawaii Five-0.
 Max Gail also has soap experience with a handful of episodes of Days of Our Lives to his credit where he played Merle.

 Why Is Mike Back In Port Charles?